-- Your accommodation check-in and check-out is going online!
-Starting in August 2020 returning camp guests will retain their room card and will be able to check-in and out of the Lodge using a new app and self-serve kiosks in the lobby/atrium.
-If you forget your card, please see the front desk for a new card. - Please note, if this is your first time staying in the ATCO Two Rivers Lodge you will need to check-in directly with the front desk.
-Check-in and check-out times have not changed: check-in is 2:00 p.m. and check-out is 7:00 a.m.
+Your accommodation check-in and check-out has gone online!
+In August 2020, returning camp guests began retaining their room card and were able to check-in and out of the Lodge using a new application and self-serve kiosks in the lobby/atrium.
+If you forget or lost your card, please see the front desk for a new card.
+Please note, for your first time staying in the ATCO Two Rivers Lodge you will need to check-in directly with the front desk.
+Check-in and check-out times have not changed.